THE COMFORTABLE LIE.

 Authentic Christians commit to growing personally.
 We commit to grow together as a collective body.
 Faithful followers of “The Way” of Christ commit to growing each Church, each disciple, each musical ministry, Christian education initiative and any other ministry opened in the name of Jesus.
 This commitment includes, and will always include, our time, our energy, our money, our prayers and our open, public and bold witness.
 We are to be both the figurative and literal “hands and feet” of Jesus Christ.
 It is not a goal.
 It is not merely a requirement.
 It is an unstoppable outpouring of a transformed connection to the Creator of all that is known and unknown.

-So, the LAZY Christian should not or in my opinion cannot exist when the Divine process of regeneration has infested into the believer.
+So, the LAZY Christian should not or in my opinion cannot exist when the Divine process of regeneration has Distinctly infested into the heart and mind of the believer.
 It is also true that the idea of any maturing Christian expecting to traveling a COMFORTABLE road of kingdom service is a foolishly ignorant understanding of their own spiritual health and the very concept of authentic Christianity.

 LEARN MORE ABOUT….